Skip to content

 Wash gently

-Washing in a climate-friendly way means washing as seldom as possible and as energy-efficiently as possible.
-Because the lower the temperature and the lower the spin speed, the less energy is used and the gentler the washing cycle is for the clothes.
-This also means that the washing machine should always be sufficiently loaded to avoid unnecessarily many washes.
-For normal clothing, 30 degrees in a short gentle cycle with a maximum spin speed of 800 is sufficient.
-The general rule is: Always follow the washing instructions on the label.
+Washing in an environmentally friendly way means washing as infrequently as possible and using as little energy as possible.
+The lower the temperature and the lower the spin speed, the less energy is used and the gentler the wash cycle is for the clothes.
+This also means that the washing machine should always be sufficiently loaded to avoid unnecessary wash cycles.
+For normal clothing, 30 degrees on a short gentle wash cycle with a spin speed of no more than 800 is sufficient.
+If the items of clothing are not subjected to unusual wear and tear, pre-washing is not necessary.
+The general rule is: always follow the washing instructions on the label.

 Dry gently

-Even if it saves time: The dryer is really only suitable for boiled laundry.
-While wool, viscose and synthetic fibers are completely unsuitable for the dryer, it is also gentler on the rest of the clothing to air dry.
+Even if it saves time, the dryer is really only suitable for boiled laundry.
+While wool, viscose and synthetic fibers are completely unsuitable for the dryer, it is also more gentle for the rest of the clothing to air dry.
 Avoid direct sunlight so that the colors do not fade.
-Never hang up clothing that is wet, only damp, and dry heavy and delicate clothing lying flat so that it retains its shape.
-Smooth out any wrinkles before hanging.
+Never hang clothes when they are wet, only when they are damp, and dry heavy and delicate items of clothing lying flat so that they retain their shape.
+Smooth out all wrinkles before hanging.

 Cotton

 Cotton is durable and easy to care for.
-If it is heavily soiled and depending on the fabric, it can even be washed and ironed at high temperatures.
+If it is very dirty, it can even be washed and hot ironed at high temperatures, depending on the fabric.

 Wool

-So that wool stays cozy and keeps its shape, it should be washed on the wool cycle and with a special wool detergent at a maximum of 30 degrees, unless otherwise stated on the washing label.
-Then iron at no hotter than 170 degrees.
+To ensure that wool stays cosy and keeps its shape, it should be washed on the wool cycle and with a special wool detergent at a maximum of 30 degrees, unless otherwise stated on the washing label.
+Then do not iron at a temperature hotter than 170 degrees.

 viscose

-Viscose is particularly delicate and can easily tear when wet.
-After washing viscose garments, gently shape them while they are still wet and iron at medium temperature once they are completely dry.
+Viscose is particularly delicate and can tear easily when wet.
+After washing, gently smooth viscose garments into shape while they are still wet and iron them on a medium heat setting once they are completely dry.

-The easy-care synthetic fibers include polyester, polyamide and polyacrylic as well as elastane.
-As a rule, they can all be washed at a maximum of 40 degrees on a delicate program and ironed at low temperatures.
+Easy-care synthetic fibers include polyester, polyamide, polyacrylic and elastane.
+They can all generally be washed at a maximum of 40 degrees using a gentle cycle and ironed at low temperatures.

 denim

-Jeans should be washed as little as possible.
+Jeans should be washed as infrequently as possible.
 The reason: the indigo dye, which is responsible for the beautiful blue color, washes out more with each wash.
 It is better to clean stains partially.
-A popular trick against odors and bacteria: pack your jeans airtight and put them in the freezer overnight.
+A popular trick to combat odors and bacteria: pack jeans in an airtight container and put them in the freezer overnight.

-Our tip: With a normal degree of soiling, a lower washing temperature than the specified maximum temperature is often sufficient.
+Our tip: If the laundry is normally dirty, a lower washing temperature than the maximum temperature indicated is often sufficient.
 This not only protects your laundry, but also the environment.

 Iron